customcommander/tagtical/README.md

 as seen in [PHP's date function](https://www.php.net/manual/en/function.date.php).
 The format is removed from the string after processing.

-Only a subset of these options is supported at the moment:
+Only a subset of these options is supported at the moment and English is the only supported locale.

 | Character | Description                                     |
 |:----------|:------------------------------------------------|